 - 1/2 cup chipotle sauce ingredients below

 - 1 cup tomatoes fresh – small diced

 - tortilla strips

 - ¼ cup mayo

-- ½ labne kefir cheese see notes for link
+- ½ cup labne kefir cheese or sour cream see notes for link

 - ¼ cup half and half see notes